The message for more than 60 girls from at-risk Long Beach neighborhoods was "Dare to Dream" - just like one of Disney's most popular princesses did.

 Noreen Tham, marketing manager for the Greater Los Angeles Girl Scouts, said the girls were "over the moon" about being invited to the program.
 She said the event sums up the mission of the Girl Scouts.

 "We are all about promoting and building strong women," she said.
-"Our girls look up to these princesses, and sometimes all it takes is a role model to push these girls to excellence."

 Lowenthal encouraged the girls to get a good education and of course, listen to parents.

 "Study hard in school," she said.
 "Get good grades and do not let anything hold you back.
-Whether you want to be in politics, education, the medical field, athletics or acting and dancing, just put
+Whether you want to be in politics, education, the medical field, athletics or acting and dancing, just put 100 percent effort in and you will get there.

 After the event, the Girls Scouts and their families were provided tickets to attend the opening night performance of Disney On Ice's "Dare to Dream," which will be at the Long Beach Arena through Sunday.